FreezeMandu/freezemandu.github.io/readme.md

 Mindustry Modding Newbie.

-It mainly creates a convenience mode.
+It mainly creates a convenience mod.

 I use JS, JSON(HJSON)